ins-pirat-ion/sandpile/README.md

 * write lyrics + chords on separate line, solos with "𝅘𝅥𝅮 " at the beginning of line, chord explanations like "x-x-0-2-1-1"
 * you can use repetitions like "[:6x ....  :]" comments like "( .... )" at the end of chord line
 * :source /path/to/chords.vim or put chords.vim to $VIMRUNTIME/syntax and :se syntax=chords
-* to obtain printable output use $VIMRUNTIME/syntax/2html.vim
+* to obtain printable output use :source $VIMRUNTIME/syntax/2html.vim